AaltoSciComp/scicomp-docs/triton/apps/tensorflow.rst

 -----------

 First, check the tutorials up to and including :doc:`../tut/gpu`.

+If you plan on using NVIDIA's containers to run your model, please check the page about :doc:`nvidiacontainers`.

 The basic way to use is via the Python in the ``anaconda`` module.
 The versions with ``-tf2`` (the default ones) have Tensorflow 2